wyattscarpenter/carpogram/README.md

 one type of new line, possibly called LF, possibly NL.

 var selector for 0, 0 with slash, 0 with dot, 0 explicitly with nothing in the middle.
+0 with reverse slash?

+fraction bar character, that does the fraction slash stuff.
+Note that % is its own character, and cannot be made through 0⁄0 or ⁰/₀ or any such trickery. (ideally, your font reflects this by slightly ornamenting the % sign.)

 dele, krull, irony exclamation point.